Luchixiang/EMDiffuse/README.md

 ### Testing

-Firstly, you need to have an anisotropic volume with data structure:
+Firstly, you need to have an anisotropic volume with a data structure:

 ```
 Vem_test_data